zokins/trpc/.idea/formdata-nick-ideation.md

 export type Parser = ParserWithoutInput<any> | ParserWithInputOutput<any, any>;
 ```

-I propose we build on this with a `DataStrategy` base-class
+I'm imagine we build on this with a `DataStrategy` base-class.
+All of the aspects of `resolveHTTPResponse.ts` (and other parts of the invocation pipeline) which are coupled to JSON could be lifted up into the DataStrategy config.
+The first thing that could be done is the procedure is selected, then the DataStrategy can be used to handle the inputs as configured.
+Right now it's looking pretty tied to JSON data but it seems possible.

 ```ts
 //